larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![Under Essentials, the Server name and Server admin login name are circled.
 The Server name is osticketmysql.mysql.database.azure.com, and the login name is demouser\@osticketmysql](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image82.png "Essentials section")

-11. Scroll down, and notice that there are currently four databases that are running on your server.
+11. Scroll down, and notice that there are currently four databases that are running on your server

     ![In the Databases section, MySQL databases hsa a number 4.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image83.png "Databases section")

 ### Task 2: Restore the osticket database to MySQL PaaS

-1. On the **LABVM**, click **Start** and then launch MySQL Workbench.
+1. On the **LABVM**, click **Start** and then launch MySQL Workbench

     ![On the Start menu, MySQL Workbench 6.3 CE is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image31.png "Start menu")

-2. Click the Plus sign next to MySQL Connections on the Workbench.
+2. Click the Plus sign next to MySQL Connections on the Workbench

     ![The plus sign next to MySQL Connections is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image32.png "MySQL Connections option")

-3. Enter the following information to configure to connect to your Server**.**
+3. Enter the following information to configure to connect to your Server:

     -   Connection Name: **\<enter your MySQL Server DNS Name -- found in the connection string \>**